longevityframework/longevity/manual/root-type/indexes.md

 {% gist sullivan-/eaa0f96308d6f16a36c3 %}

-An index like `lastFirstIndex` above will assure fast performance for queries that filter on `lastName`, as well as for queries where `lastName` is fixed and `firstName` is filtered.
+An index like `User.indexes.fullname` above will assure fast performance for queries that filter on `lastName`, as well as for queries where `lastName` is fixed and `firstName` is filtered.
 It will not assure performance for a search on `firstName` alone.

-Indexes are used by `Repo.findByQuery`, which is described in a [later section](TODO.html).
+Indexes are used by `Repo.retrieveByQuery`, which is described in a [later section](../repo/query.html).

 {% assign prevTitle = "keys" %}
 {% assign prevLink = "keys.html" %}